airportyh/fireworm/README.md

 File watcher objects are [EventEmitters](http://nodejs.org/api/events.html#events_class_events_eventemitter), and can emit these events:

 * `add` - fired when a matching file has been added to the FS.
-Param: `path` - the path to the file
+Parameter: `path` - the path to the file
 * `change` - fired when a matching file has been modified.
-Param: `path` - the path to the file
+Parameter: `path` - the path to the file
 * `remove` - fired when a matching file has been removed from the FS.
-Param: `path` - the path to the file
+Parameter: `path` - the path to the file

 ## License